Table of Contents

 What Is Gel Allergy?

-Gel allergy occurs when the body reacts negatively to certain gel-based products.
-These reactions can be mild or severe, depending on the individual’s sensitivity.
+When the body reacts negatively due to certain gel based products it occurs gel allergy.
+Gel allergy will be soft or severe, depending on the individual’s sensitivity.

 Common Symptoms of Gel Allergy

-- Skin Irritation – Redness, itching, and swelling often occur.
+- Skin Irritation – Redness, itching, and swelling.

-- Rashes – Small bumps or hives may appear on the skin.
+- Rashes – Small bumps or hives will appear on the skin.

-- Peeling Skin – The skin may dry out and start peeling.
+- Peeling Skin – The skin may get dry and start to peel.

 Causes of Gel Allergy